puppetlabs/puppet-docs/source/pe/3.7/overview_about_pe.markdown

 > For Returning Users
 > -----
 >
-> See the [release notes](./release_notes.html).
-Here you can find detailed information about [new features](./release_notes.html) in the 3.8 series.
+> See the [release notes](./release_notes.html) for detailed information about new features in the PE 3.8 series.

 About Puppet Enterprise
 -----

 Puppet Enterprise is a comprehensive tool for enterprise systems configuration management.
 Specifically, PE offers:

-* Configuration management tools that let sysadmins define a desired state for their infrastructure and then automatically enforce that state.
+* Configuration management tools that let you define a desired state for your infrastructure and then automatically enforce that state.
 * A web-based console UI for analyzing events, managing your Puppet systems and users, and editing resources on the fly.
 * Powerful orchestration capabilities.
 * Cloud provisioning tools for creating and configuring new VM instances.

-Puppet Enterprise consists of a complete stack of Puppet Labs' technologies, which are automatically installed and connected.
+PE consists of a complete stack of Puppet Labs' technologies, which are automatically installed and connected.
 Specifically, PE 3.8 includes all of the following Puppet Labs software:

  * Puppet 3.8.0
  * Puppet Server 1.0.9